 Here's my story.
 I taught middle school for eleven years and then went on to teach first grade.
 I already had learned about teaching upper grades and was anxious about teaching a primary grade.
 I had so many questions and scoured the internet the summer before, hoping it would prepare me.
 I felt like a first year teacher all over again.
 My first day was the worst.
 Within 15 minutes I had a student yell, "I'm bored.
 This is stupid!"
 Little did I know, I had the most challenging group of students in my first year teaching 1st grade!
 How was I going to do this?
 It was a very long year, but I got through it.
 It wasn't easy--late nights, long days, exhaustion to the point of tears.
 I felt so alone, because everyone else in the school seemed to have it all together.
 I'm now in my 6th year of teaching first grade and I'm alive!
 I survived!
 And I do love teaching first grade.
 How did I get here?
 I had to learn how to take care of myself.

 Find others you can talk to and openly share your thoughts.
 Family and friends may not always understand if they are not in this same profession.
 There are some great Facebook groups for teachers ("teacher tribes").
 They can be a wealth of support and sometimes it helps that you feel somewhat anonymous, being that they are typically closed groups.
-Click here for a directory of links for your grade, subject, location or special topic.

 Consider using relaxation techniques.
 I, personally, found that listening to ocean sounds every night when I went to bed helped a lot.
 There are free sounds to listen to on sites like YouTube, Pandora or iTunes.
 I also learned to take deep breaths, as I tend to tense up easily.
 Some people find exercise to be relaxing too.
 Make an appointment with yourself to implement the techniques that work best for you.
 I even spent the money to get regular massages that year.
 If I was having a particularly hard day, it was nice to know I already had an appointment coming up and would look forward to it!